HMS Ardent (H41): Wartime service

-Ardent and Acasta escorted Glorious back to Scapa Flow on 8 June.
+Ardent and Acasta escorted Glorious back towards Scapa Flow on 8 June.
 En route, the three ships were spotted by Scharnhorst and Gneisenau at 15:46, which changed course to investigate.
 They were not spotted by the British until shortly after 16:00 and Ardent was ordered to identify the German ships while the other ships remained on course.
 She turned back to rejoin them before the Germans opened fire at 16:27.
 The destroyer was engaged by the 15 cm secondary armament, mostly by Scharnhorst, while both ships fired at Glorious with their main batteries.
 Ardent was hit in the first salvo in her forward boiler room which reduced her speed.
 The ship zigzagged to evade the German shells and laid a smoke screen to hide herself.
 She made repeated torpedo attacks whenever she emerged from the smoke, but they were all evaded by Scharnhorst.
 Ardent also fired her 4.7-inch guns and made one hit, which proved to be insignificant.
 She was not seriously damaged until she emerged from the smoke at 17:01 and was repeatedly hit, losing speed and on fire as the ship turned away.
 She narrowly missed Scharnhorst with a torpedo at 17:13 before she capsized shortly after 17:25.
 Only two of Ardent's survivors remained to be picked up by a German seaplane five days after the sinking.
 One of the two later died from exposure, the other was eventually repatriated to Britain in 1943 on account of ill health.
 Ten officers and 142 ratings were killed or died of their wounds.